eventhorizontelescope/kubernetes-examples/eval/README.md

     gcloud iam service-accounts list # list existing service accounts gcloud iam service-accounts create <short-name> --display-name="<LONG DISPLAY NAME>"

+## Step 2.
+Setting up GCS Access

+On ng-eht-cloud, we currently use method 2b to simplify GCS access.
+The solution is still very salable, although we may be able to reduce cost by using method 2a.

+### Method 2a.
+Using Service Account

 We then need to configure the necessary permission and create a service account key: